mathie/mathie.github.io/_posts/2003/2003-10-16-sauce-with-postfix.markdown

 ---
-I spent a little time yesterday morning trying to configure [SAUCE](http://www.chiark.greenend.org.uk/~ian/sauce/) on this machine to handle some of my domains, alleviating some of the load for the <em>vast</em>
-volume of spam and mail to non-existant mailboxes.
+I spent a little time yesterday morning trying to configure [SAUCE](http://www.chiark.greenend.org.uk/~ian/sauce/) on this machine to handle some of my domains, alleviating some of the load for the *vast* volume of spam and mail to non-existant mailboxes.
 SAUCE is designed to work with [Exim](http://www.exim.org/) and, while I gather it is a rather shiny MTA, I'm perfectly happy with [Postfix](http://www.postfix.org/) and have no great